moggieuk/Happy-Hare/README.md

 `cad_gate0_pos:` Distance from endstop to first gate in mm<br>
 `cad_gate_width:` Width of individual filament block in mm - if using modified/custom block<br>
+`cad_last_gate_offset:` Distance from end of travel to last gate<br>
 `cad_bypass_offset:` Distance from end of selector travel back to the bypass<br>
-`cad_last_gate_offset:` Distance from end of travel to last gate<br>

 This only apply to ERCF v1.1:<br>
-`cad_block_width:` Width of bearing block (ERCF v1.1 only)<br>
+`cad_block_width:` Width of bearing block (ERCF v1.1)<br>
-`cad_bypass_block_width:` Width of bypass support block - if using a custom bypass bearing block like the one in my repo which is 7mm thick (ERCF v1.1 only)<br>
+`cad_bypass_block_width:` Width of bypass support block - if using a custom bypass bearing block like the one in my repo which is 7mm thick (ERCF v1.1)<br>
-`cad_bypass_block_delta:` - Distance from previous gate to bypass (ERCF v1.1 only)<br>
+`cad_bypass_block_delta:` - Distance from previous gate to bypass (ERCF v1.1)<br>

-These non-CAD setting are also commonly required to adjust for non Binky encoders or adjust gate parking:<br>
+This non-CAD setting are also commonly required to adjust for non Binky encoders:<br>
 `encoder_min_resolution:` Resolution of one 'pulse' on the encoder.
-Binky (default) is 23/24=0.96, TCRT5000 based is 23/34=0.68
+Binky (default) is 23/(2x12)=0.96, TCRT5000 based is 23/(2x17)=0.68

-`encoder_parking_distance:` How fast away from the gate exit the filament should be parked when unloaded.
+All other configuration parameters are made available and documented in `mmu_parameters.cfg`

 </details>

 ### 2\.
 Validate your mmu_hardware.cfg configuration and basic operation

-Generally the MMU will consist of selector motor to position at the desired gate, a gear motor to propel the filament to the extruder and a servo to grip and release the filament.
+Generally the typical "Type-A" MMU will consist of selector motor to position at the desired gate, a gear motor to drive the filament to the extruder and a servo to grip and release the filament.
 In addition there may be a one or more sensors (endstops) to aid filament positioning.
-See [hardware configuration doc](/doc/hardware_config.md) for detailed instructions.
+See [hardware configuration doc](/doc/hardware_config.md) for detailed instructions and consult [MMU comceptual model](/doc/conceptual.md) for details of less common MMU types.

 <details>
 <summary><sub>🔹 Details on optional hardware...</sub></summary>